 Developing welfare standards for farmed ducks

-We encourage all producers to rear their ducks according to our detailed RSPCA welfare standards for domestic/common ducks.
+We encourage all producers to rear their ducks according to our detailed RSPCA welfare standards for ducks.
 We've developed these to ensure higher standards of welfare are met, from hatching to slaughter.
-Along with many other requirements, the standards specify that ducks must have full body access to water to carry out their natural water-related activities, such as preening.
+Along with many other requirements, the standards specify that ducks must have full-body access to water to carry out their natural water-related activities, such as preening.

 Research on farmed duck welfare

 We commissioned the University of Cambridge to conduct a three-year research project looking at the best open water facility design to enable ducks to carry out their important water-related behaviours.